 Amy Jorgensen is a visual artist incorporating photography, performance, and video in the realization of her work.
 She was born in Milan, Italy and spent her formative years living in Europe.
 She received a BFA from the School of the Museum of Fine Arts, Boston and Tufts University, and an MFA from the University of California San Diego.
 With recent solo exhibitions at Elizabeth Houston Gallery in NYC, LA><Art Digital Billboard in Los Angeles, and Utah Museum of Contemporary Art, selected exhibitions include GuatePhoto Festival in Guatemala City, Los Angeles Contemporary Exhibitions (LACE), Oceanside Museum of Art, Museum of Art at BYU, Center for Fine Art Photography, CUAC, Jancar Gallery in Los Angeles, Rio Gallery and Video Space.
 She is a recipient of multiple fellowships and grants including a GSA grant and an Individual Artist Grant from the Utah Arts Council.
 Her work is included in public and private collections.
-Dedicated to the arts as a maker, curator and educator, Jorgensen is currently the co-founder/co-director and Chief Curator at Granary Art Center, a non-profit contemporary exhibition and arts outreach space, and an Associate Professor of Visual Art at Snow College where she is head of photography.
+Dedicated to the arts as a maker, curator and educator, Jorgensen is currently the Executive Director and Curator at Granary Art Center, a non-profit contemporary exhibition and arts outreach space, and an Associate Professor of Visual Art at Snow College where she is head of photography.
 Jorgensen lives and works remotely in the high plains desert of Utah.